AnClark/faust-vst/README.md

 The faustvst.cpp architecture also offers the same kind of tuning control which allows you to choose a tuning from a collection of MTS sysex files determined at load time.
-If you drop some MTS sysex (.syx) files into a special folder (~/.faust/tuning by default), then the `tuning` control becomes available on all faust-vst instrument plugins which have been compiled with this option.
+If you drop some MTS sysex (.syx) files into a special folder (~/.faust/tuning by default, or ~/Library/Faust/Tuning on the Mac), then the `tuning` control becomes available on all faust-vst instrument plugins which have been compiled with this option.
 This (automatable) control usually takes the form of a slider displaying both the tuning number and the basename of the corresponding sysex file.
 Changing the slider value adjusts the tuning in real-time.
 Please check the faust-lv2 documentation for details.

 [1]: http://www.steinberg.net/en/company/developers.html
 [2]: http://faust.grame.fr/